RachanaDevi/parallel-change/Java/README.md

     - Usually initialization invokes at declaration and then the constructor, if you have another method which uses the collection it may result in NullPointerException

+---

+## Price

+- Price is a value object which has got the value in double
+- The reason why it is a value object is because the value of 2 Price objects are equal if their value is equal
+- Price provides a method to check if it is greater than 99
+- It provides a method to add another price which returns a new price

+---

+### Questions

+- Is it better to name a method as greaterThanEqualToHundred() or greaterThanNinetyNine(), question statement that time had mentioned >=100
+  ##### greaterThanNinetyNine() method
+  ###### Advantages of greaterThanNinetyNine()
+    - smaller method name

+  ###### Disadvantages of greaterThanNinetyNine()
+    - the business use case had said >=100, so will it take more time for the user to read it and is it not evident at first glance?

+  ##### greaterThanEqualToHundred()
+  ###### Advantages:
+    - it is as it is given by the business use case

+  ###### Disadvantages:
+    - a longer method name, takes more time to read

+- what should the constant LEAST_PRICE_ELIGIBLE_FOR_DISCOUNT be named as such in Price class? or should it just be 100?

 ### Notes:

 - Depending on what the user wants or what you are making, you can build the api for add.
 It can be
     - list.add(1,2,3) :  if the user puts things all at one
     - list.add(1); list.add(2): if user puts one thing at a time
     - list.add(List.of(1,2)) : if user puts a list in the cart

+- The reason the Price has a method named `greaterThanNinetyNine` instead of `hasDiscount` is because why should a price know whether its value is eligible for discount.
+Your 10 rupees note does not have the knowledge whether it will get discount in Amazon or not